ezekeal/kingkiller/alone-in-tarbean.md

 Kvothe age 15 now

-He ovearhears a girl in Trapis' basement talking about a storyteller
+He ovearhears a girl in Trapis' basement talking about a storyteller.
+Kvothe sees the storytelller \(named Skarpi\) and hears the story of Lanre.cccc